cashapp/spirit/USAGE.md

 Even when force-inplace is `FALSE`, Spirit automatically detects "safe" operations that use the `INPLACE` algorithm.
 These include operations that modify only metadata, specifically `DROP KEY/INDEX` and `RENAME KEY/INDEX`.
 Consult https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html for more details.

+### force-inplace

+- Type: Boolean
+- Default value: FALSE

+By default, Spirit will only allow changes to [index visibility](https://dev.mysql.com/doc/refman/8.3/en/invisible-indexes.html) to occur as meta-data only operations.
+This is because invisible indexes, really just supports the use-case of experimentation.
+If you are attempting to change an index to invisible and it causes a full copy, this is quite a surprising behavior.
+It is also unsafe if you consider the reciprocal: setting the index back to visible as a copy could take substantial time.

+When set to `TRUE`, Spirit will disable this safety check and allow index visibility changes to be performed as copy operations.

 ### checksum

 - Type: Boolean